Data is at the centre of business

 Getting IT right

 Considering a strong commercial case for databases, it is surprising that some organisations, especially small companies, still resolve to manual, paper-based processes to handle potentially mission-critical data.
-The reasons for such behavior are multiple:
+The reasons for such behaviour are multiple:

 Fear of IT investment:IT investment is still an odd child in the corporate budget family for many organisations.
 Tarnished by bad press, a myriad of failed projects, misconceptions of unmanageable costs, and common complacency, information technology is viewed by many as a desirable, but a risky investment limiting its adoption, and electronic databases are not an exception.